alexj136/HWhile/README.md

 This example takes a list of numbers as its argument and outputs their sum, so you should see `6` as the output.

+It is recommended to add `dist/build/hwhile/` to your system's path variable, which will allow you to run `hwhile` from any directory without specifying the full path each time.